 - Engine control units (ECUs);

 - Sat navs;

 - Mobile phones;

 - Infotainment systems;

 - Forward facing cameras;

 - In-cab cameras;

 - 360 degree camera systems;

-- Telematics:
+- Telematics;

 (and many more) can tell you (and the police) a great deal about the way that a vehicle is being driven.
-However, the above can be more of a curse if any data recorded is not reviewed and any issues acted upon.
+However, it is important that any data recorded is reviewed and any issues identified are acted upon.